Florida Man Taken To Jail Because Of Naughty Language On His Pickup Truck’s Back Window: ‘I Eat A**’

 The deputy, however, didn’t see things that way, asking what a parent would say if one of their children saw it.
 He or she ordered Dillon to remove one of the letters from the sticker.
 He did not, and cited the First Amendment.

 Unfortunately for Dillon, the deputy wasn’t having Dillon’s defense.
-He placed Dillon under arrest and took him downtown, before he was released and given a notice to appear in court.
-He’s been charged with possession of obscene material, a first-degree misdemeanor, and resisting arrest without violence (for refusing to remove the sticker), also a first-degree misdemeanor.
+The police officer placed Dillon under arrest and took him to a detention facility.
+Dillon was later released and given a notice to appear in court.
+He’s been charged with possession of obscene material, a first-degree misdemeanor, and resisting arrest without violence — also a first-degree misdemeanor.

 What Does The Constitution Say About This Sort Of Thing?

 The Supreme Court has ruled that the First Amendment’s protections of free speech don’t extend to obscenity.
-The problem is that the definition of “obscenity” is subjective and depends largely on the hearer.
+The problem is that the definition of “obscenity” is subjective, and depends largely on the audience.

-Regardless, says the Freedom Forum Institute, several states have passed laws attempting to restrict bad language on bumper stickers, to varying degrees of success.
+Regardless, says the Freedom Forum Institute, several states have passed laws attempting to restrict bad language on bumper stickers — to varying degrees of success.
 What’s more, enforcement is rare, and as often as drivers are charged for such offenses, they usually win in court.

 For example, in 1999, a Florida woman was cited for her sticker, “F**k you, you f**king f**k.”
 The charges were later dropped.
-And in a Georgia case, a man charged for having a bumper sticker that read “S**t Happens” was fined $100; he fought his case all the way to the Georgia Supreme Court, and won.
+And in a Georgia case, a man charged for having a bumper sticker that read “S**t Happens” was fined $100.
+He fought his case all the way to the Georgia Supreme Court, and won.

-And in a more recent case, a Texas woman was caught the attention of Sheriff Troy Nels for having the words “F**k Trump and f**k you for voting for him” on the back window of her truck, as Houston’s KHOU-TV reports.
-Nels ordered her to take it down; she responded by adding the words “F**k Troy Nels” on the window.
+And in a more recent case, a Texas woman caught the attention of Sheriff Troy Nels for having the words “F**k Trump and f**k you for voting for him” on the back window of her truck, as Houston’s KHOU-TV reports.
+Nels ordered her to take it down; she responded by adding the words “F**k Troy Nels” to the window.